French Protests Take Aim at Macron's Labor Reforms

 Mr. Macron, meanwhile, was in the Caribbean visiting victims of Hurricane Irma on the island of St. Martin.

-The French president hopes to convince other countries in the eurozone to put their taxpayers' money into a shared budget to counter economic shocks but said France must first show it is an asset and not a liability for the currency bloc by addressing its own economic problems at home.
+The French president hopes to persuade other eurozone countries to put their taxpayers' money into a shared budget to counter economic shocks, but said France must first show it is an asset and not a liability for the currency bloc by addressing its own economic problems.

 The French leader has made a series of missteps that have hurt his approval ratings.
 Surveys show French voters oppose austerity measures and what they see as Mr. Macron's authoritative style, which was blamed for a budget spat with the army in July and the departure of the head of the armed forces.